 For her stage production of Christopher Durang's comedy play, 'Dentity Crisis, Alexa-Sascha's direction was declared "brilliant" by On Stage Los Angeles and "fabulously frenetic" by Stage Scene LA, with the play winning four Scenie Awards from Stage Scene LA: Memorable Direction, Memorable Production, Memorable Cast Performance, and Best Performance.

 Alexa-Sascha began her career in narrative features, interning for Robert Redford’s South Fork Pictures and Propaganda Films, until she jumped on board a theatrical feature documentary shoot filming the most beautiful landscapes in the world.
-Alexa-Sascha spent several years working as a wildlife filmmaker, where her work found her trekking mountain gorillas through rebel-infested Rwandan jungles and hanging out of a helicopter to capture stampeding white rhinos in the South African bush.
+When she was 24, Alexa-Sascha directed her first film, the documentary, Safari Doctors: Wildlife Conservation Medicine.
+As a wildlife filmmaker, her projects found her trekking mountain gorillas through rebel-infested Rwandan jungles and hanging out of helicopters to film stampeding white rhinos in the South African bush.
 She collaborated closely with the United Nations Environment Programme, Born Free Foundation, and the Jane Goodall Institute.

 Alexa-Sascha holds a B.A. from Wheaton College (cum laude), studied international relations at the Oxford Advanced Studies Programme (Magdalen College, Oxford), and film at Brown University, Ludwig Maximilians Universität - Munich, and the University of Television and Film Munich.

-Alexa-Sascha is an avid skier, ballet dancer, and backpacked solo around the world.
+Alexa-Sascha is an avid skier, ballet dancer, and backpacked solo around the world in her early 20's.
 As a passionate world traveler, she has explored more than 50 countries to date.